Latest News from Cary NC

 Movies

-Movie Reviews: A Monster Calls and Hidden Figures
+Movie Reviews: Live By Night and Silence

-A Monster Calls, directed by J.A.
-Bayona (The Impossible), is a fantasy drama about a young boy dealing with his mother’s terminal illness and is an emotional and deeply satisfying family film that deals with loss in as honest a way as a film with a giant tree monster can.
+Live By Night, directed by and starring Ben Affleck, is a gangster drama set against the backdrop of prohibition.
+While there are moments of greatness here, Affleck seems to struggle with his focus on what exactly the story is, delivering a watchable, albeit muddled, viewing experience.

 Inside CaryCitizen